ysyk2021/using-ai-to-streamline-small-business-operations-techniques-and-strategies-for-optimal-efficiency/src/chapter-7.md

 Small businesses have always been the backbone of economies around the world.
 However, small business owners often face numerous challenges that hinder their growth and development.
 These issues typically include limited resources, tight budgets, and a lack of technical expertise in adopting new technologies - particularly AI.

-Chapter 7 of "Using AI to Streamline Small Business Operations" addresses these concerns by outlining the best practices for evaluating the impact of AI on small business transformation.
+This chapter addresses these concerns by outlining the best practices for evaluating the impact of AI on small business transformation.
 This chapter covers two sub-topics: measuring the ROI and effectiveness of AI implementation in small business practice and identifying key performance metrics and goals for AI-enabled business optimization.

 Measuring the ROI and Effectiveness of AI Implementation in Small Business Practice
 -----------------------------------------------------------------------------------